collective/collective.recipe.rsync/README.txt

 Example
 -------

-Here are the contents of an example ``database.cfg`` file; this demonstrates how to copy a ``Data.fs`` file and ``var/blobstorage`` files::
+Here are the contents of a sample ``database.cfg`` file; this example demonstrates how to copy a ``Data.fs`` file and ``var/blobstorage`` files::

     [buildout]